 The Platinum Card® from American Express allows cardholders to earn five times the normal amount of points on hotel stays and flights booked through Amex Travel, as well as flights booked directly with airlines.

 The maximum amount of money you may spend each year across all of the categories combined is $500,000.
 This is a significant amount of money that can earn you extra points.

 When I buy flights, I use my Platinum Card® since it has a 5x multiplier on travel purchases.

 When it comes to booking hotel stays, I prefer to do so directly with the hotel rather than through a third party like Amex Travel; doing so guarantees that I will receive tier credit toward achieving elite status, which is not always the case when booking through a third party like Amex Travel.

 Because of this, I refer to it as my "flights card," and that's how I keep track of it in my head.

 The annual cost is $695, which is a significant amount of money; nevertheless, the card comes with a large list of advantages that make the $695 amount a bit more plausible.

-The Gold Card - Dining and Groceries
+American Express® Gold Card - Restaurants and Supermarkets

-Dining purchases, such as those made at eat-in restaurants, takeout restaurants, and delivery services in the United States, earn four times the normal amount of Membership Rewards points with the American Express Gold Card.
+Dining purchases, such as those made at eat-in restaurants, takeout restaurants, and delivery services in the United States, earn four times the normal amount of Membership Rewards points with the American Express® Gold Card.

 In addition, if you shop at supermarkets in the United States, you can earn four times the normal amount of points on purchases made up to $25,000 per year; this works out to an average of almost $2,000 per month.